MicheleTobias/Geospatial-Data-Visualization/README.md

 Load the workshop data into QGIS: Layer menu -> Add Layer -> Add Vector Layer.
 Alternatively, you can use the Add Vector Layer button on the toolbar.
 Add the following data:
 * Flowlines.geojson - rivers and other linear water structures
-* WBDHU8_SF.geojson - watershed boundary polygons for the San Fransisco Bay watershed
+* WBDHU8_SF.geojson - watershed boundary polygons for the San Francisco Bay watershed
 * WBDHU8_Points_SF.geojson - centroids for the watershed boundaries

 Optional: Add any other reference data you might find helpful, such as the [California County Boundaries](http://frap.fire.ca.gov/data/frapgisdata-sw-counties_download) or [Natural Earth Data](http://www.naturalearthdata.com/) datasets.